 Dental fillings are artificial substances used to restore or repair broken, decayed, or damaged teeth.

-Dental fillings help restore the stability and shape of a tooth, making it easier for one to chew and preventing tooth loss, further damage, and decay.
+Dental fillings help restore the stability and shape of a tooth, making it easier for one to chew and preventing further damage, decay, and tooth loss.
 They can be used in instances where there is:

 Types of Dental Fillings